PyO3/pyo3/guide/src/trait_exposure.md

 }
 ```

-Let's add the PyO3 annotations to the trait implementation:
+Now we add the PyO3 annotations to the trait implementation:

 ```rust
 # use pyo3::prelude::*;